 For Medical Professionals

-Mount Sinai Beth Israel, a large urban hospital in New York City, is a major teaching affiliate of the Albert Einstein College of Medicine.
+Mount Sinai Beth Israel, a large urban hospital in New York City, is a major teaching affiliate of the Icahn School of Medicine at Mount Sinai.
 This academic affiliation provides the faculty with teaching appointments and facilitates the rotation of its fellows to Montefiore, the university’s hospital.
 Beth Israel’s participation in Mount Sinai Health System also facilitates the rotation of its fellows to Long Island College Hospital.

 The Nephrology Laboratory, run by Viktoriya Kuntsevich, PhD, has an active basic research laboratory, which is actively used by the fellows to learn urinalysis and conduct basic research projects.